clemensv/xregistry-cli/README.md

 This project is a command line client for the xRegistry document format and API, with a focus on generating code artifacts from xRegistry definitions, especially message catalogs.

+The extensible code templates in this project allows you to generate type-safe producer and consumer clients for Java, C#, Python, and TypeScript for several messaging and eventing products, including geeric clients for MQTT, AMQP, and Kafka and produce-specific clients for Azure Event Hubs and Azure Service Bus, with broader coverage planned.

+The generator can also convert xRegistry endpoint and message definitions into AsyncAPI and OpenAPI documents.

+Unlike most other code generators of this kind, this tool does not just drop a single file that might or might not compile correctly, but creates SDK-like projects that include unit and integration tests.
+When you generate a Kafka producer, that producer come with an embedded integration test against Docker/Testcontainers.
+For the "data transfer objects", the classes that reflect the payload schemas, this tool leans on [Avrotize](https://github.com/clemensv/avrotize), which is a robust schema converter/normalizer and code generator that can deal with substantial complexity.

 ## Table of Contents

 - [What is xRegistry?](#what-is-xregistry)